Papa John's: India

-Other parts of Asia
+China

 In 2018, Papa John's sold ownership of its 34 corporate-owned locations in Beijing, shutting down their operations in China.

+Pakistan

 Papa John's opened its first store in Lahore, Pakistan in early 2019.

 Sponsorships

 On March 30, 2006, Six Flags announced that its parks' pizza would exclusively be from Papa John's.
 In turn, Six Flags received an annual sponsorship and promotional opportunities from Papa John's.
 Papa John's is also the official pizza supplier of the Olympic Speedskating Oval in Calgary, Alberta, Canada.

 In November 2006, Papa John's signed with ESPN Regional Television to become the title sponsor of the annual PapaJohns.com Bowl, a college post-season football bowl game in Birmingham, Alabama, which Papa John's continued to sponsor through 2010.

 In 2010, Papa John's signed an agreement to be the Official Pizza Sponsor of the National Football League and Super Bowls XLV, XLVI and XLVII.
 In 2011, Papa John's became the official Pizza Sponsor of the NFL in Canada, Mexico and the United Kingdom.
 In October 2012, Denver Broncos quarterback Peyton Manning became a franchisee in the Denver area for Papa John's, and also purchased 21 franchises in the area.
 In July 2013, Papa John's announced it had become the Official Pizza Partner of The Football League in the UK.
 The sponsorship ended after the 2017 season when Pizza Hut became the official pizza of the NFL in February 2018.

 The company was the former beneficiary of the naming rights to Papa John's Cardinal Stadium used by the University of Louisville's football team, in exchange for Schnatter personally donating $5 million for the rights.
 Schnatter made a further $10 million donation for the stadium's expansion, and extended the naming rights to the year 2040.
 The Papa John's name was taken off the stadium in July 2018, after Schnatter's resignation from the company.

 In 2020, Papa John's became the main sponsor of the EFL Trophy, a football competition for lower league and under-23 clubs in England.